Windstone Commissions are currently OPEN.

 A: I use acrylic paints in varying brands, but mostly Liquitex and Golden brands.
-I use Golden brand when I use interference paints, and Folk Art when I use metallic paints.
-For topcoats, I use Krylon and Design Master.
+I use Golden brand interference paints, and Folk Art metallic paints.
+I use Design Master for both matte and gloss topcoats.

 Q: You have people on the waiting list, what does that mean?

 A: This is simply a list of people who are interested in getting a commission done from me after my current commission is completed.
 The list is added to on a first-come first-served basis, and I update this page whenever a new commission is added or completed to change the approximate wait time and number on the waiting list.